Plan your visit

 Kasper Transportation offers bus service from Thunder Bay, ON to Marathon, ON.
 Taxi service is available from Marathon to Pukaskwa.

-Paddling into Pukaskwa’s Hattie Cove can be tricky - it’s easy to paddle by without seeing the protected cove.
-Be sure to landmark carefully when paddling this stretch.
+Paddling or sailing into Pukaskwa’s Hattie Cove can be tricky, as it’s easy to pass by without seeing the protected cove.
+Be sure to landmark carefully when nearing this stretch of shoreline.

 Hours of operation

 Open May 18 to October 15

 For more details on the level of service visitors can expect, including the Visitor Centre, Kiosk and park administration office hours, visit our website with the complete schedule.